 Avoid clutter in the future

 When you are finished, make sure you have a plan to avoid clutter in the future.
-This can simply be doing regular decluttering in certain areas that tend to get chaotic easily or as hard-core as avoiding thrift stores if you tend to collect things you don’t need when you go there.
+This can simply be having a checklist to do regular decluttering in certain areas that tend to get chaotic easily or as hard-core as avoiding thrift stores if you tend to collect things you don’t need when you go there.
 Whatever it is that works for you and helps you STAY decluttered.

 What are your favorite tips for decluttering?
+Has Marie Kondo inspired you?
 After you declutter a room in your home, how does it make you feel?
 Accomplished?
 Sad?
 Happy?